EndPointCorp/end-point-blog/2013/06/13/making-use-of-unix-pipe.html.md

 $ echo 'ls -l' > commands
 ```

-You'll notice that the command clears the screen in the other terminal and displays the output of the command ls -l.
+You’ll notice that the command clears the screen in the other terminal and displays the output of the command ls -l.
 Nice!

-Now let's put this to some practical use.
-I have a Rails application that has some [Minitest](http://rubydoc.info/gems/minitest/5.0.4/frames) tests and a small script that I've put together to run all the tests.
-Here's the content of of my test runner:
+Now let’s put this to some practical use.
+I have a Rails application that has some [Minitest](https://www.rubydoc.info/gems/minitest/5.0.4/frames) tests and a small script that I’ve put together to run all the tests.
+Here’s the content of of my test runner:

 ```ruby
 # run_all_tests.rb